Tag Archive for ‘Barack Obama’

 Stop.
 I’m not going to make you feel guilty by suggesting you read the Federalist Papers, the Autobiography of Benjamin Franklin, Alexis de Tocqueville’s Travels in America, and other works on every historian’s list of seminal books in our past.
 (After all, how many of us have actually read those books — I mean, actually… Read More ›

-A review of Double Down: Game Change 2012, by Mark Halperin and John Heilemann @@@@@ (5 out of 5) For a campaign junkie like me, reading Double Down was sheer pleasure, as was its predecessor by the same authors, Game Change.
-I’ve been reading book-length accounts of presidential campaigns since Theodore White’s The Making of… Read More ›
+Double Down: Game Change 2012, by Mark Halperin and John Heilemann @@@@@ (5 out of 5) For a campaign junkie like me, reading Double Down was sheer pleasure, as was its predecessor by the same authors, Game Change.
+I’ve been reading book-length accounts of presidential campaigns since Theodore White’s The Making of the President 1960.
+This… Read More ›

 A review of Top Secret America: The Rise of the New American Security State, by Dana Priest and William M. Arkin. @@@@@ (5 out of 5).
 A deeply troubling study of the massive military-intelligence complex that has sprung up in the years since 9/11.